-It isn’t enough to widely distribute a resource like the Parents & Caregivers Guide.
-It must also be shown to work, to improve the ability of parents and caregivers to spot and intervene in cases of potential radicalization.
+It isn’t enough to widely distribute resources like the Parents & Caregivers Guide and the Building Networks Guide.
+They must also be shown to work, to improve the ability of parents and caregivers; coaches and mentors; school counselors and mental health practitioners to spot and intervene in cases of potential radicalization.
 PERIL and SPLC are committed to evidence-based, iterative work that measurably reduces the risks associated with radicalization to violent extremism.
 At every stage of intervention, it is crucial that both positive outcomes and potential “backfire” effects be assessed.

-Both reports point to the same conclusion.
-The Parents & Caregivers Guide is a highly effective tool for raising awareness, building confidence, and offering strategies for intervention against extremism and radicalization.
+All three assessments point to the same conclusion.
+The Parents & Caregivers Guide and the Building Networks Guide are highly effective tools for raising awareness, building confidence and offering strategies for intervention against extremism and radicalization.
 However, there is much work left to be done.
-While the Guide offers a foundation on which this work can commence, more targeted and specific techniques for intervening are badly needed.
+While these guides offer a foundation on which this work can commence, more targeted and specific techniques for intervening are badly needed.
 PERIL and SPLC’s ongoing work is directed toward that end.

 Illustration by Claudia Whitaker